 Shojo: Ever since that day, I have found it easier to let them believe that I am senile and easily swayed.
 When I ruled in their favor, they assumed that they controlled me.
 When I ruled against them, they assumed that one of their rival nobles controlled me.
 I can make the decisions I feel are necessary without worrying about being killed over them.

 - Claudius, Emperor of Rome, managed to stay alive through a series of purges and assassinations during the reigns of Tiberius and Caligula by seeming too dumb and useless to be a threat.
-When Caligula was finally assassinated, he became Emperor (by virtue of being the only man in the family still breathing) whereupon he turned out to be not so dumb after all.
+When Caligula was finally assassinated, he became Emperor (by virtue of being the only man in the family still breathing) whereupon he turned out to be not so dumb after all; in fact, he was more competent than Tiberius and Caligula.
 This was helped by the fact that he was sidelined by his entire family to the extent that he had more or less given up on running for public office on account of his limp.

-- Boris of Bulgaria is arguably this as he rose to power he was the target of no less than two assassination attempts and a few years later was reduced to a puppet ruler by a military coup.
+- Boris III of Bulgaria was arguably one, as when he rose to power he was the target of no less than two assassination attempts and a few years later was reduced to a puppet ruler by a military coup.
 He subsequently planned a counter-coup that placed him in sole control of Bulgaria.
-He then gave aid to Germany and got back territory previously lost with Nazi help in exchange for use of a single railway.
-The end result is that Bulgaria managed to remain completely neutral, in effect, throughout WWII and managed to save the Jewish population in the territories not retaken with Nazi help and emerged mostly unscathed from it as the Allies were reluctant to attack Bulgaria and have them come in to aid the Axis powers.
+He then gave aid to Germany and with Nazi help got back territory previously lost in exchange for use of a single railway.